seo4ajax/seo4ajax-cloudfront/README.md

 from those intended for regular users.

-In this case, you need to [create a "Cache policy"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html) and a “Behavior” that uses a cache key based on the HTTP “from” header, as illustrated in the screenshot below.
-This header is provided by the most popular bots (e.g. “googlebot(at)googlebot.com”, “bingbot(at)microsoft.com”, “support@search.yandex.ru”, “gptbot(at)openai.com”, “oai-searchbot@openai.com”) and is empty otherwise.
+In this case, you need to [create a "Cache policy"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html) and a "Behavior" that uses a cache key based on the HTTP "from" header, as illustrated in the screenshot below.
+This header is provided by the most popular bots (e.g. "googlebot(at)googlebot.com", "bingbot(at)microsoft.com", "support@search.yandex.ru", "gptbot(at)openai.com", "oai-searchbot@openai.com") and is empty otherwise.

 ![image](https://github.com/user-attachments/assets/0ad5fc1f-9cca-4309-9c68-eb37f67e30d3)